What is a Pitch Deck?

 What Should a Pitch Deck Include?

-Here’s what we recommend, but the order can depend on your story and USPs.
+Here’s the pitch deck structure that we recommend, but the order can depend on your story and USPs.

 Include your company’s name and who you are/title.

-2. An overview/summary that outlines the company’s purpose
+- An summary that outlines the company’s purpose

 Start the deck with one or two slides that sum-up the main highlights of your business.
 Imagine you only have a couple of slides to tell your story and emphasise the main points you’d want to make.
 What is the purpose of the company?